Connect with us

 United States Holocaust Memorial Museum, courtesy of National Archives and Records Administration, College Park

 Nazi ideology was based on another prominent field of science of that time: eugenics, the belief that certain superior populations should survive while inferior populations must be exterminated.
-In fact, Hirschfeld’s sexology and Nazi race science had common roots in the Enlightenment-era effort to classify and categorize the world’s forms.
+In fact, Hirschfeld’s sexology and Nazi race science had common roots in the Enlightenment-era effort to classify and categorize the world’s life forms.

 But in the late 19th century, many scientists went a step further and developed a hierarchy of human types based on race, gender and sexuality.
 They were inspired by social Darwinism, a set of pseudoscientific beliefs applying the theory of survival of the fittest to human differences.
 As race scientists imagined a fixed number of human races of varying intelligence, sexologists simultaneously sought to classify sexual behaviors as innate, inherited states of being: the “homosexual” in the 1860s and the “transvestite,” a term coined by Hirschfeld himself, in 1910.